Lambdand/alterhomelabs-v2/README.md

 # alterhomelabs-v2
-Testing ground and design for the actual website
+nothing for now will update